 Stocks and shares ISAs offer a tax efficient way of investing where your investments grow without being subject to Income or Capital Gains Tax.

-From the 6 April 2024 you can save up to the annual ISA allowance (£20,000) in cash ISAs, stocks and shares ISAs, innovative finance ISAs and a lifetime ISA.
-Your ISA limit can be paid into multiple ISAs of the same type, except lifetime ISA, each tax year.
+For the 2024/25 tax year, you can save up to the annual ISA allowance (£20,000) in cash ISAs, stocks and shares ISAs, innovative finance ISAs and a lifetime ISA.
+Your ISA limit can be paid into multiple ISAs of the same type, except the lifetime ISA, each tax year.

 You can transfer some or all the money you’ve built up in previous tax years and all the money you’ve paid into an ISA in the current tax year.
 From 6 April 2024, some providers may allow you to transfer some of your current tax year subscriptions, but Santander ISA Managers Limited does not offer this.